Plymouth in Washington County, North Carolina — The American South (South Atlantic)

 Confederate Naval Cannon from the CSS Albemarle

 It was a breech loading gun that fired shells and solid shot that weighed close to 100 lbs.
-The CSS Albemarle’s original gun was produced in 1863 at Richmond’s Tredegar (sp) Iron Works and weighed 10,420 lbs.
+The CSS Albemarles original gun was produced in 1863 at Richmonds Tredegar (sp) Iron Works and weighed 10,420 lbs.
 Iron cannon were much cheaper to use in construction than the bronze used in earlier cannon.
 However, as the war progressed, the quality of the iron declined.
 The later iron guns were prone to exploding when fired, often killing members of the gun crew.

+Visit the Port O Plymouth Museum to see actual shells fired by the CSS Albemarles 6.4 inch Brooke Rifle.
 The two original Brooke Rifles from the CSS Albenmarle now guard HQ, CIC, US Atlantic Command, Norfolk Navy Base.

 Topics.
 This historical marker is listed in these topic lists: War, US Civil • Waterways & Vessels.
 A significant historical year for this entry is 1863.

 Location.
 35° 52.112′ N, 76° 44.872′ W. Marker is in Plymouth, North Carolina, in Washington County.
-Marker is at the intersection of East Water Street and Madison Street, on the right when traveling west on East Water Street.
-Located in front of the Port O’ Plymouth Roanoke River Museum.
+It is at the intersection of East Water Street and Madison Street, on the right when traveling west on East Water Street.
+Located in front of the Port O Plymouth Roanoke River Museum.
 Touch for map.
 Marker is at or near this postal address: 302 E Water St, Plymouth NC 27962, United States of America.
 Touch for directions.